Model Comparison

 Why is DeepSeek pricing so much lower than OpenAI and Anthropic?

-DeepSeek V3 is dramatically cheaper — 4x less per request than DeepSeek R1 0528.
-DeepSeek V3 is cheaper on both input ($0.4/M vs $1.35/M) and output ($0.89/M vs $5.4/M).
-At a fraction of the cost, DeepSeek V3 saves significantly in production workloads.
+DeepSeek: DeepSeek V3 is 77% cheaper per request than DeepSeek: R1 0528.
+DeepSeek: DeepSeek V3 is cheaper on both input ($0.32/M vs $0.45/M) and output ($0.89/M vs $2.15/M).
+The 77% price gap matters at scale but is less significant for low-volume use cases.
 This comparison assumes a typical request of 5,000 input and 1,000 output tokens (5:1 ratio).
 Actual ratios vary by workload — chat and completion tasks typically run 2:1, code review around 3:1, document analysis and summarization 10:1 to 50:1, and embedding workloads are pure input with no output tokens.

-How much does DeepSeek R1 0528 outperform DeepSeek V3 on benchmarks?
+How much does DeepSeek: R1 0528 outperform DeepSeek: DeepSeek V3 on benchmarks?

-Do DeepSeek V3 and DeepSeek R1 0528 have the same context window?
+Do DeepSeek: DeepSeek V3 and DeepSeek: R1 0528 have the same context window?

-DeepSeek V3 and DeepSeek R1 0528 have the same context window of 128,000 tokens (roughly 170 pages of text).
+DeepSeek: DeepSeek V3 and DeepSeek: R1 0528 have the same context window of 163,840 tokens (roughly 218 pages of text).
 Both windows are large enough for most production workloads.

-Which model is better value for money, DeepSeek V3 or DeepSeek R1 0528?
+Which model is better value for money, DeepSeek: DeepSeek V3 or DeepSeek: R1 0528?

 Stop guessing.
 Start measuring.